k1bray/stock-price-analysis/README.md

 ![NFLX vs SPY with HV]( https://github.com/k1bray/stock-price-analysis/blob/main/Visuals/nflx_vs_spy_hv.png "NFLX vs SPY with HV")

-Please click [here]( https://public.tableau.com/app/profile/kevin.bray/viz/NFLXvsSPYwSMA/Dashboard1)  for an interactive version of the chart above.
+Please click [here]( )  for an interactive version of the chart above.

-Please click <a class="here" href="https://public.tableau.com/app/profile/kevin.bray/viz/NFLXvsSPYwSMA/Dashboard1">View Tableau Dashboard</a> for an interactive version of the chart above.

 Historical volatility (HV) is a measure of the extent to which the price of an asset has fluctuated over a given time period (Investopedia.com).